ecovaci/winfoom/README.md

 _If you don't have an available proxy, you still can test Winfoom by installing [WinGate](https://www.wingate.com/) and configure it to act as a NTML proxy._

-## Docker image
-Starting with v3.4.0, there is a Docker image for every version on [dockerhub](https://hub.docker.com/r/ecovaci/winfoom).

-### Create your own image
-If you decide to build your own docker image, here are the steps:
-1. Download the `Source code` archive for a certain release and unpack it.
-2. Execute `mvn clean package -DskipTests` inside the `Source code` directory.
-3. Create the Docker image with: `docker build . --tag winfoom:x.x.x` (replace x.x.x with the application's version)
-4. Instantiate the Docker container with: `docker run -d --name winfoom -p 3129:3129 -p 9999:9999 winfoom:x.x.x`

-You can read [dockerhub's README](https://hub.docker.com/r/ecovaci/winfoom) for further instructions.

 # TODOs

 * Proper unit testing